joedicastro/dotfiles/vim/README.md

 - *search* searches plugins by name on vim.org & GitHub (duplicates prone)

-- *install* installs all the plugins already present in the `.vimrc` file or in the `direct_bundles.vim` file that are not yet installed
+- *install* installs all the plugins already present in the `.vimrc` file or in the `extra_bundles.vim` file that are not yet installed

 - *check* checks if all the plugins are already installed, and if not, prompt for their installation